AlbertKhomich/triple-peek/README.md

 cp .env.example .env
 ```

-The repository includes a ready-to-run Wikidata demo with a matching search catalog, `buttons/details.sparql` query, and SPARQL endpoint configured in `.env.example`.
+The repository includes a ready-to-run Wikidata demo with a matching search catalog, example query buttons, and SPARQL endpoint configured in `.env.example`.

 Start it: